-The Canada Border Services Agency (CBSA) conducts anti-circumvention investigations under the Special Import Measures Act (SIMA) to determine whether circumvention of an existing anti-dumping or countervailing measure (i.e. an injury finding or order continuing an injury finding made by Tribunal) is occurring.
+The Canada Border Services Agency (CBSA) conducts anti-circumvention investigations under the Special Import Measures Act to determine whether circumvention of an existing anti-dumping or countervailing measure (i.e. an injury finding or order continuing an injury finding made by the Tribunal) is occurring.
 If the CBSA finds that goods are circumventing the Tribunal’s finding or order, the CBSA will notify the Tribunal and the Tribunal will amend its finding or order to extend anti-dumping or countervailing duties to the goods.
-A flow chart of the investigation process is set out in Appendix 1.
+A flowchart of the investigation process is set out in the appendix.

-The CBSA can make three types of circumvention decisions:
+The CBSA can make types of circumvention decisions:

 - circumvention (original investigation);

 - request for an exemption by an exporter.

 Where it finds circumvention (section 75.1 of the Act), the CBSA must file with the Tribunal its decision and reasons, its administrative record and the statement of essential facts.
 For interim reviews of circumvention and exporter exemption decisions (sections 75.4 and 75.6 of the Act), the CBSA need only file its decision and reasons.

 These guidelines focus on the roles, responsibilities and procedures of the Tribunal in anti circumvention proceedings, and provide an overview of the CBSA’s key milestones.
 For additional information on the CBSA’s roles, responsibilities and procedures, refer to its web page on anti-circumvention investigations conducted pursuant to the Act.